All Around Austin

 Buena Vista Safari in Evant

 With 23 different species from 10 different countries, see hoofed animals from across the world.
-Though Buena Vista Safari is also home to favorites like zebra and ostrich.
-This facilty is more than a drive through safari and offers an RV park along with cabins on site.
+Though Buena Vista Safari is also home to 250 animals, including favorites like zebra and ostrich.
+This facility is more than a drive-through safari and offers an RV park along with cabins on-site.

 Load up and head out for a day dedicated to seeing and learning about animals in Central Texas.
 With traditional zoos, rescue zoos and wildlife safaris, visitors have more choices than ever.
 See animals native to Texas along with exotic animals. there is a lot to see across the Austin area and beyond.
 Best Zoos in Central Texas | Wildlife Safaris near Austin | Where to see animals in Texas | Family Day Trips outside of Texas #Zoos #Austin